intuit/mlctl/examples/1-sklearn-tree-aws/README.md

 4. (3 minutes) Create a ECR Repo - Follow the [AWS instructions on creating an ECR repo](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html) and create an ECR repo, keeping the region consistent with the region in which the S3 bucket was created.

-5. (2 minutes) Docker - Have [docker desktop](https://docs.docker.com/desktop/) or [Docker Engine](https://docs.docker.com/engine/) installed on your local machine.
+5. (5 minutes) Docker - Install [docker desktop](https://docs.docker.com/desktop/) or [Docker Engine](https://docs.docker.com/engine/) on your local machine.
 If you are on Linux, you may want to [run docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/).

-## Usage
+## Install and configure mlctl

 1. Installation